 To take FaceTime Live Photos, both you and the other caller need to be running compatible iOS or macOS versions.
-While the feature works both in iOS 11 and iOS 12, there are some considerations to mention.
+While the feature works in iOS 11, iOS 12, and iOS 13, there are some considerations to mention.

 - An iPhone or another iOS device must support taking Live Photos already.
 For iPhone, that means the 6s or newer.

 - A participant can use macOS, but it needs to be macOS High Sierra 10.13 or higher.
-We have not tested both iOS 11 and iOS 12 against different macOS versions, so it's possible that 10.13 may only work with iOS 11 versions, and Mojave 10.14 may only work with iOS 12 versions.
+We have not tested iOS 11 against different macOS versions, so it may only work with macOS 10.13.
+However, Mojave 10.14 and Catalina 10.15 should work with supported iOS 12 and iOS 13 versions.

 - FaceTime Live Photos is enabled by default, so you don't have to worry about turning it on.